 You can also ask if they are a member of the American Moving and Storage Association (AMSA) as it demonstrates their compliance with the federal moving and storage laws.
 If you want to check on the company’s credibility and professionalism, ask if they are members of the Better Business Bureau (BBB).

-Last, but not least, with moving crews that are in your home and around your family and valuables, it is critical you ask the moving company if their employees are background checked.
+Last, but not least, with moving crews that are in your home and around your family and valuables, it is critical you ask the local moving company if their employees are background checked.

 2. Is your pricing binding or non-binding?

 If you call a local mover for an estimate, they’re nearly always non-binding.
 A non-binding estimate is put together based on what the company thinks the cost will be based on the estimated weight of your belongings and the service(s) they are providing.
 The cost is almost always not what you will pay in the end, as the final cost that you’ll pay is based on the actual weight of your shipment, leaving it open-ended.